-Lateral prefrontal cortex is a key neural substrate of executive function.
-In order to carry out executive functions the connections between lateral prefrontal cortex and other cerebral areas allow influx/outflow of information.
-These information (e.g., cognitive representation of perception and of action) are temporally integrated in lateral prefrontal cortex which is crucial for goal-directed behavior (Fuster, 2001).
-That is, integrating executive memory (sequences of behavior, action schemas) or working memory (Goldman-Rakic, 1995, 1991) with preparatory set finally leads to central function of lateral prefrontal cortex: temporal organization of behavior linking the organism with its environment (Fuster, 2001).
+The lateral prefrontal cortex is a key neural substrate of executive function.
+In order to carry out executive functions the connections between the lateral prefrontal cortex and other cerebral areas allow influx/outflow of information.
+This information (e.g., cognitive representation of perception and of action) is temporally integrated in the lateral prefrontal cortex which is crucial for goal-directed behavior (Fuster, 2001).
+That is, integrating executive memory (sequences of behavior, action schemas) or working memory (Goldman-Rakic, 1991, 1995) with preparatory set finally leads to central function of the lateral prefrontal cortex: temporal organization of behavior linking the organism with its environment (Fuster, 2001).